Prisoners (2013 film): Production

-Aaron Guzikowski wrote the script based on a short story he wrote, involving "a father whose kid was struck by a hit-and-run driver and then puts this guy in a well in his backyard".
+Aaron Guzikowski wrote the script for the 2009 Annual Black List, and based on a short story he wrote, involving "a father whose kid was struck by a hit-and-run driver and then puts this guy in a well in his backyard".
 That short story was partially inspired by Edgar Allan Poe's "The Tell-Tale Heart".

 After he wrote the spec, many actors and directors entered and exited the project, including actors Christian Bale and Leonardo DiCaprio and directors Antoine Fuqua and Bryan Singer.
+Once Denis Villeneuve was brought onto the project, Timothée Chalamet unsuccessfully auditioned for a role; Villeneuve and Chalamet would later work together in Dune and Dune: Part Two.

 Ultimately Guzikowski would credit producer Mark Wahlberg for getting the project on its feet, stating, "He was totally pivotal in getting the film made.
 That endorsement helped it get around."
 Principal photography began in Georgia in February 2013.

+Filming

+Principal photography for Prisoners began in Georgia in February 2013 and concluded in May 2013.
+The production, initially planned for Connecticut, was moved to Georgia for budgetary reasons.
+Filming took place in and around Atlanta, Conyers, Monroe, Porterdale, Lithonia, Stone Mountain, and Tucker.

+Release

+MPAA rating

+Prisoners premiered at the 2013 Telluride Film Festival and was released theatrically in Canada and the United States on September 20, 2013.
+It was originally rated NC-17 by the MPAA "for substantial disturbing violent content and explicit images"; after being edited, it was re-rated R "for disturbing violent content including torture, and language throughout".